Drup/LILiS/README.md

 - Big priority : add a preprocessor to do conditional compilation.
 This is the only way to handle all those optional dependencies nicely.

 - Performance related :
-  - Constant folding for symbols : replace `+(60)` by `+'` (with `def +' = Turn(60)`)
+  - Constants folding for symbols : replace `+(60)` by `+'` (with `def +' = Turn(60)`)
+  - Constants folding for symbols, bis : replace `A B` with some other symbol if neither `A` nor `B` are left hand side of a rule.
   - Symbol grouping : `F(x) F(y)` → `F(x+y)`.
 Be **very** careful as this is not always true.
   - Allow simple expressions to be pre-computed :
 	  `rule S(n) = S(n+1)`.
 This may be super hard in general.
   - Allow to plug a (drawing) function in the last derivation, to avoid a useless flattening.
   - Work on the trigo stuff in the drawing part of the library.
-  - Investigate the idea "Compute the size of the resulting stream in advance, allocate a huge array, copy the result of each rule, ???, profit."
+  - Investigate the idea "Compute the size of the result in advance, allocate a huge array, copy the result of each rule, ???, profit."
 It may be a good way to parallelize lilis.
+  - Play with Parmap a bit more, use the fact that the last operation is an iter (like for drawing) since we don't have to do the last (and very costly) concat in this case.

 - Improve the verification some more, especially in relation to :
   - Token redefinition